 Unfortunately waiting times to get a permesso in Italy can be long, depending on the workload of the local Questura and Commission.

-In theory, if you have applied for special protection directly at Questura, the Commission should provide for a binding opinion regarding your application by 30 days since they received your file.
+If you managed to apply for special protection directly at Questura before May 6, the Territorial Commission should provide for a binding opinion regarding your application by 30 days since they received your file.
 But, once your application has been considered successful, we are not sure how long it may take to get it.

 How can I renew it?